-- With support from colleagues from ASHA, RCSLT provides briefing notes to the International Association of Logopedists & Phoniatrists (IALP) – the global body for the profession – to support their engagement with the World Health Organisation (WHO).
+- With support from colleagues from The American Speech-Language-Hearing Association (ASHA), RCSLT provides briefing notes to the International Association of Logopedists & Phoniatrists (IALP) – the global body for the profession – to support their engagement with the World Health Organisation (WHO).

 - RCSLT is now in correspondence with the WHO regional office in Europe.